 In the Wisconsin School of Business, fall recruiting kicks off pretty much right when we arrive back on campus.
 The career fair is only a few weeks into the semester, and by the time we flip our calendars from September to the month of all things spooky, it seems that at least half of our classmates have internships or jobs lined up.

-The timeline depends on the industry; many finance and investment banking positions have already been filled, while the more creative facets of marketing are still hiring.
+The timeline depends on the industry; many finance and investment banking positions have already been filled, while the more creative facets of marketing are still hiring (and will continue through next semester).
 There are always exceptions to the rules, of course, and it’s not like hard deadlines exist for when you need to get a position secured… but sometimes it sure feels like it.

 I will graduate in May — just seven short months from now — so the pressure is on.
 Some rational part of my brain knows that I’ll be okay, but that doesn’t stop my nerves from getting the best of me in low moments; I’ve come to my roommate more than I’d like to admit with questions about whether anyone will ever want to hire me.

 Silly, I know.
 I’m sure that’s the most attractive thing for a company to hear. 😛

 Here’s the thing: I know I have a lot to bring to an organization.
 I know I’m prepared to add value, and I can’t wait for the day that I find a perfect match and get to share my passions with my coworkers.
 But even though I know, deep down, that I am competent, I can’t always convince my heart to feel that way.

 I’m an emotionally available person.
 It’s difficult for me to close myself off to the things I feel — and quite frankly, I don’t want to.
 My intense highs and lows are what make me who I am; they inspire my writing, they forge my relationships, they push me to be better.